 Students perform better in school, are less likely to be overweight, and are less likely to be absent from or late to school.
 Learn more about the research that underscores the importance of Breakfast for Learning and Breakfast for Health.

-Additionally, “The Maryland Hunger Gap” lesson plan to was developed in partnership with Johns Hopkins Center for a Livable Future to teach students how to define hunger and food insecurity, explore interventions designed to improve food security, and take a stand on the merits of expanding universal school breakfast programs.
+Additionally, “The Maryland Hunger Gap” (lesson plan 14 within unit 3 of the FoodSpan curriculum) was developed in partnership with Johns Hopkins Center for a Livable Future to teach students how to define hunger and food insecurity, explore interventions designed to improve food security, and take a stand on the merits of expanding universal school breakfast programs.

 The Maryland Hunger Gap provides important context and background for participation in Hear the Maryland Crunch! — and can be adapted to a virtual classroom setting!